jumphone/ARES/README.md

 ARES is designed for detecting RNA editing sites from aligned RNA-seq data (in BAM format).

+#### ARES has significantly improved the sensitivity in detecting RESs from aligned reads (regular-RESs).

+#### We recommend users to use ARES and SPRINT to identify regular- and hyper- RESs, respectively.

 ### Requirements

     python3  = 3.8.2